 The United States has laws governing foreign nationals living within its borders.
 It is vital for you to take responsibility and learn about these laws which are constantly updated.

-In order to remain legally present in the United States, you must maintain your status.
-To maintain legal status in the United States, you must follow the rules that apply to your Visa Category.
+In order to remain legally present in the U.S., you must maintain your status.
+To maintain legal status in the U.S., you must follow the rules that apply to your Visa Category.

 **It is your legal responsibility to know and adhere to these rules.**